evanwills/php-utils/README.validation.md

   * `select` - [response from a select or radio input](#select)
   * `callback` - [Passes found value through validation callback function](#callback)
-* `$modifier`: *[`mixed` - optional]* Some value that augments the behavior of the modifier examples below for how modifiers can be used.<br />
+* `$modifier`: *[`mixed` - optional]* Some value that augments the behavior of the validation mode.
+  Examples below for how modifiers can be used.<br />
   (See each mode for appropriate modifiers.)